Zilus/photograpress/README.md

 Leave the password untouched, the default passwd is "photograpress", you can change it later on.

-The default API access user is: api@photograpress.com, the dafault passwd is: 'pH070gR4pr35s'

 Import photograpress.sql to database

 Change your logo, by overriting /img/logo.png (use a 170x100 png image)